Michael Jackson's Private Home Movies

 Michael Jackson's Private Home Movies is a two-hour television special that premiered on FOX on April 24, 2003.
 The premiere was watched by 7.9 million viewers.
-The show provides "never-before-seen footage revealing his real life, family, and friends."
+The show provides "never-before-seen footage revealing his real life, family, and friends".

+Production

+The special was produced in response to the negative publicity surrounding the TV special Living with Michael Jackson.
+Both NBC and FOX bidded for Michael Jackson's Private Home Movies, and FOX was ultimately chosen since they would allow the producers to have creative control over the project.